STERILE NON-ABSORBABLE MONOFILAMENT POLYPROPYLENE SURGICAL SUTURE U.S.P

 Duracare® suture elicits a minimal initial inflammatory reaction in tissues which is followed by gradual encapsulation of the suture by fibrous connective tissue.
 Duracare® suture is not absorbed nor is it subjected to degradation or weakening by the action of tissue enzymes.
 Due to its relative biological inertness it is recommended for use where the least possible suture reaction is desired.
 As a mono – filament it has been successfully employed in surgical wound which subsequently become infected or contaminated where it can minimize later sinus formation and suture extrusion.
 Its lack of adherence to tissue Duracare® is effective as a pull out suture.

-Care should be taken to avoid damaging the surface of the material with surgical instruments as this could lead to fracture of the material in use.
+- In handling this suture material, care should be taken to avoid damaging the surface of the material with surgical instruments as this could lead to fracture of the material in use.

-Adequate knot security requires the standard surgical technique of flat and square ties with additional throws as indicated by surgical circumstances and the experience of the surgeon.
+- Adequate knot security requires the standard surgical technique of flat and square ties with additional throws as indicated by surgical circumstances and the experience of the surgeon.

-Care should be taken to avoid damage while handling surgical needles.
+- Care should be taken to avoid damage while handling surgical needles.
 Grasp the needle in an area of one third (1/3) to one half (1/2) of the distance from the attachment end to the sharp point.

 Duracare® sutures are sterilized by ethylene oxide.
 Do not re – sterilize!
 Do not use if package is opened or damaged!
 Discard opened unused sutures.